sendistephen/go-todo-app/README.md

 6. Pointers
 7. Unit testing.

 Feel free to explore the codebase and provide any feedback or suggestions for improvement.
+You can also contribute to the project by making a pull request.